feats/hello-garden/readme.md

 ## Plan

 - Setup a pipeline with Skaffold with a development profile for local build & deployment.
 Focus on NodeJS services with shared, in-tree JS packages.
-- Add unit/acceptance tests to the pipeline.
-Focus on ?.
+- Add unit/acceptance tests to the pipeline using cypress.
+Focus on speed & separate testing.
 - Add integration tests to the pipeline.
 Focus on DB injection & test driving.
 - Add production profile to Google Cloud Platform.
 - Setup the pipeline using Garden, instead of Skaffold.
 Compare.